secwexen/aapp-mart/README.md

 aapp-mart modules list
 ```

-See [docs/cli.md](docs/cli.md) for more CLI commands and advanced options.
+See [CLI Details](docs/cli.md) for more CLI commands and advanced options.

 ---